 Wahlberg´s house - The Uusikaupunki museum

-EXPERIENCE THE GOLDEN AGE OF SEAFARING, THE LUXURY OF A MERCHANT’S HOUSE, AND THE EVENTS OF THE TREATY OF NYSTAD
+EXPERIENCE THE GOLDEN AGE OF SEAFARING AND THE LUXURY OF A MERCHANT’S HOUSE

 Wahlberg’s house is part of the Uusikaupunki Museum.
 The museum showcases the golden age of the town’s seafaring history and the life of a middle-class family.

-Children are also taken into account at Wahlberg’s house.
+Children are also welcome at Wahlberg’s house.
 They can play detectives in the museum and do different tasks related to the exhibition.
 The outbuilding contains a cobbler’s workshop as well as a play area for children.
 The Wahlberg’s house museum shop has some of the best souvenirs and gifts in town.

 Ylinenkatu 11, 23500 Uusikaupunki